GandhiCloud/cp4a-install-v4/README.md

 ### 1. TA installation fails with TA issues.

-if you have forgotten to do the Prerequisite for Transformation advisor and install the cloud pak for application and it is showing the error in TA.
+if you have forgotten to do the Prerequisite for Transformation advisor and installed the cloud pak for application and it is showing the error in TA.
 You can do the followings.

 1. Do the Prerequisite for Transformation advisor steps given in https://github.com/GandhiCloud/cp4a-install-v4/blob/master/TA-Prerequisite-install.md